cmda-minor-web-cases/bubble-machine-2122/README.md

 ## Beschrijving
 Social media algorithms play a major role in distributing and amplifying disinformation.
 Recommendation algorithms, in particular, speed up and amplify the spread of (dis)information through the emergence of *filter bubbles*: online environments where only one's own opinion is heard and seen.
 Users who spread extreme messages can use algorithms to make a strong contribution to the creation of filter bubbles (Boutyline & Willer, 2017).

 Social media companies are secretive about the inner workings of their products.
 No one knows exactly how the algorithms work.
-Researchers at Responsible IT have studied recommendation algorithms and developed a working software model to mimic how they work.
+Researchers at Responsible IT have studied recommendation algorithms and developed a working software model to mimic how they work, based on the [triple-filter-bubble model](https://bpspsychub.onlinelibrary.wiley.com/doi/10.1111/bjso.12286).
 This project makes these models available online, and usable for the public.

 ## Opdrachtgever
 Lectoraat Responsible IT and the [HvA Responsible AI Lab](https://www.hva.nl/appliedai/labs/responsible-ai-lab/responsible-ai-lab.html)